sngular/kloadgen/docs/schema-registry.md

 # Configuration Schema Registry

-Although we support the use of schemas without external dependencies such as Schema Registry, it is common to use it, since it allows to have a control of the schemas with versions.
+Although we support the use of schemas without external dependencies such as Schema Registry, it is common to use it, since it allows to have control of the schemas with versions.

 To choose the use of Schema Registry it is necessary to do it in the following way introducing the basic properties that appear in the
 image: